kaiwolfram/xpub-balance/README.md

 # xpub-balance
 Checks the balance of an xpub and its addresses.
-Uses Esplora to collect address informations.
+Uses Esplora to collect address information.

 Usage
 ------------